 Pteridophytes are vascular plants that do not produce flowers or seeds.
 They are also known as cryptograms.
 It includes diverse true ferns.
 They have leaves, stems and roots.

-Listed above are the difference between pteridophytes and bryophytes.
-Both these plants are important from nature’s point of view, as they play an important role in maintaining the ecological balance.
+Listed above are the differences between pteridophytes and bryophytes.
+Both these plants are important and play an important role in maintaining ecological balance.